sufyan297/react-native-voice-to-text/CONTRIBUTING.md

 To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-voice-to-text` under `Android`.

+### Android-specific considerations

+When working with the Android native code, keep these important considerations in mind:

+1. **Main Thread Operations**: All SpeechRecognizer operations must run on the main thread.
+Use `mainHandler.post {}` blocks for any code that interacts with the SpeechRecognizer.

+2. **Type Conversions**: When passing data between Kotlin and JavaScript, use appropriate React Native bridge types (Arguments.createArray(), Arguments.createMap(), etc.) rather than native Kotlin collections.

+3. **Error Handling**: Implement proper error handling for both permission issues and SpeechRecognizer failures.

+## Running the example

 You can use various commands from the root directory to work with the project.

 To start the packager: